alex-fedorenk0/ml-bookcamp/midterm-project/README.md

 There are two separate datasets for math and Portuguese language courses, with significant part of students (382) belonging in both datasets.
-As target variable in two datasets describes performance for two different courses, it would be not correct to sipmply merge them.
-Instead it will be interesting to see whether model created on one dataset will have perform similarly on data from another course.
+As target variable in two datasets describes performance for two different courses, it would be not correct to simply merge them.

 Dataset attributes are described thoroughly in [*student.txt*](student.txt).
 Target variable is __G3__ (final grade).